Become a member of the British Dragonfly Society

 A programme of field trips is organised through the summer where experts introduce members to the environment and species of national sites.

-You will receive details of how to take part in the Dragonfly Recording Network who monitor British dragonflies.
+You will receive details of how to take part in the Dragonfly Recording Network and an annual magazine, “Darter”, with the latest recording news.

 By joining, you will be supporting a wetland conservation society that is a valued advisor to government agencies, the RSPB, The National Trust and private landowners.